polkadot-developers/knowledgebase/current/integrate/subkey.md

 - **Public Key** (aka "**Account ID**") - The public half of the cryptographic key pair in hexadecimal.
 - **SS58 Address** (aka "Public Address") - An SS58-encoded address based on the public key.

-Currently `subkey` support the following cryptographies (key types):
+Currently `subkey` supports the following cryptographies (key types):

 - `-s`, `--sr25519`: Schnorr/Ristretto x25519/BIP39 cryptography
 - `-e`, `--ed25519`: Ed25519/BIP39 cryptography
 - `-k`, `--secp256k1`: SECP256k1/ECDSA/BIP39 cryptography

-You can also create a vanity address, although you will not receive a mnemonic seed:
+You can also create a vanity address, meaning an address with a substring you specified.
+But you will not receive a secret phrase on this address.

 ```bash
 $ subkey vanity joe  --number 1